revility/hardcorps/README.md

-# hq2019
+# DHEWM 3 HARD CORPS 1.2.00
 updated files for Doom 3: Harqore 2 Dhewm 3 port.
 This is an online back up of the updated files only during development.
-They are meant to be used with Hardqore 2 for Dhewm 3 1.5.0
+They are meant to be used with Hardqore 2 1.2.00 for Dhewm 3 1.5.0 after it is released.
+It will not work with the original HQ 2012 release.

 List of updated features: